-Now you have French nymphing, Spanish nymphing, Polish nymphing, Czech nymphing, and probably 50 other variations.
-As European nymphing has evolved my anglers have their own version that works for them which is why I say my version might be different than another person’s version of Euro nymphing.
+As European nymphing has evolved many anglers have their own version that works for them which is why I say my version might be different than another person’s version of Euro nymphing.
 However, most versions, follow the same basic process.

 Despite the many versions of euro nymphing, the basics of using a high rod tip, along with weighted flies and a sighter remain the same throughout all versions.

-What really changes from 1 version to the other is the length of the leader that is used, the leader setup, the weight of the flies, the positioning of the angler and where they target the fish from.
+What really changes from one version to the other is the length of the leader that is used, the leader setup, the weight of the flies, the positioning of the angler and where they target the fish from.

 As the story goes Vladi outfished every angler around him by such a large amount that nobody could even come close.

-The original Polish Nymphing method uses a short leader that was about 2/3rds the length of the rod, which means the angler would use a 7-foot leader with a 10-foot rod) with 2 or 3 heavy flies and a piece of colored mono between the top of the leader and the fly line.
+The original Polish Nymphing method uses a short leader that was about 2/3rds the length of the rod, which means the angler would use a 7-foot leader with a 10-foot rod.
+This would be combined with 2 or 3 heavy flies and a piece of colored mono between the top of the leader and the fly line.

 The flies are suspended just off the bottom and because the leader is tight the entire time anything that touches the fly would be felt by the angler.

-The polish method is a very short line version of Euro Nymphing and can be excellent is fast choppy water.
-It’s not a method I use often.
+The Polish Nymphing method is a very short line version of Euro Nymphing and it can be excellent in faster choppy water.

 Because the flies are pulled slightly faster than the current the strike detection is immediate and can often be seen and felt by the angler.

 Check Nymph flies are also skinny and very heavy so they get down very fast and stay down in the faster currents.

-Czech nymphing today can be very different than the original Czech nymphing.
-I have seen Czech tournament anglers use many versions of this and they will adapt to the river and the situation they are in.
+Czech Nymphing today can be very different than the original Czech Nymphing style.
+I have seen Czech tournament anglers use many versions of this method and they will adapt to the river and the situation they are in.

-Like the Polish Nymphing method, Czech Nymphing is also a short leader method and you need to get very close to the fish the therefore it is best used in fast loud water where your close proximity to the fish is not going to spook them.
+Like the Polish Nymphing method, Czech Nymphing is also a short leader method and you need to get very close to the fish, therefore it is best used in faster noisy water where your close proximity to the fish is not going to spook them.
 This can be an excellent method in deep pocket water as seen in the above picture

 I do not use the Czech nymphing method very much.

-Spanish nymphing is what I describe as long line check nymphing.
-The Spanish nymphing leader in tournaments is usually double the length of the rod.
-That means the leader is 20 feet long on a 10 foot rod.
+Spanish nymphing is what I describe as long-line Czech Nymphing.
+The Spanish Nymphing leader in tournaments is usually double the length of the rod.
+That means the leader is 20 feet long on a 10-foot rod.

-The reason for the extra long leader is that some rivers are shallow and very clear and the trout will spook easily if you get to close to them.
-This makes the Polish and Czech methods not very product.
-The polish leader still uses the sighter and and multiple weighted flies just like the Czech and Polich leader methods.
+The reason for the extra-long leader is that some rivers are shallow and very clear and the trout will spook easily if you get too close to them.
+This makes the Polish and Czech methods not very productive.
+The Spanish Nymphing leader still uses the sighter and multiple weighted flies just like the Czech and Polich leader methods.

 The other thing that makes the Spanish method different is where the Spanish anglers position themselves when fishing.
-Spanish Nymph anglers will often stand behind the fish and cast up and out while staying behind most of the fish.
+Spanish Nymph anglers will often stand behind the fish and cast up and across while staying behind the fish as much as possible.

-I had the opportunity to train with the world champion Spanish Angler David Arcay and he said that during the tournaments they are only allowed to use a leader double the length of his rod but when he fished for fun or when training he would use 30 to 40-foot leaders.
+I had the opportunity to train with the world champion Spanish angler David Arcay and he said that during the tournaments they are only allowed to use a leader double the length of their rod, but when he fishes for fun or when training he would use 30 to 40-foot leaders.

-Check out some of David custom Euro nymphing gear on his website AcayFishing.com
+Check out some of David custom Euro nymphing gear on his website ArcayFishing.com

-Like the other euro nymphing methods, no fly line is used with the Spanish Nymphing method which means that they are casting 30 to 40 feet with nothing but a bare leader and a fly or two.
+Like the other euro nymphing methods, no fly line is used with the Spanish Nymphing method which means that anglers are casting 30 to 40 feet with nothing but a bare leader and a fly or two.
 That’s pretty impressive, and with practice and the right setup it really is not that hard to do.

-When I fish for fun I’m often casting a 30 to 40-foot leader which you can make by extending the 20-foot section to the desired length.
+When I fish for fun I’m often casting a 30 to 40-foot leader which you can make by extending the 20-pound section of my leader to the desired length.

 I will discuss Euro Nymphing leader setups in another article which you can find on the Fly Fishing page.